 A fleet conference by the industry for the industry

-This is the first IPWEA Fleet Conference underpinned by the success of our Fleet program
+The IPWEA Fleet Conference, underpinned by the success of our Fleet program

 in Australia and New Zealand.